bendehaan/vault-in-practice/README.md

 # Vault Workshop

+In following this outline you will:

+1. Start a Vault environment using docker-compose (see [notes](#notes))
+2. Do basic Vault operations
+3. Create a dynamic secret
+4. Use the transit secret backend
+5. Use VaultManager as wrapper

+## Requirements

+* Docker
+* Docker compose
+  * If you haven't got docker compose, installing it through pip is the easiest option.

 ## Running Vault

 - To start vault and the other used docker containers run (make up) in the directory containing the docker-compose.yaml